 These are amazing fresh out of the oven, or hours later.
 And don’t worry – I understand if after baking two dozen cookies you’re left with only 4 by lunchtime.
-Shh, I won’t tell if you won’t tell.
+Shh, I won’t tell if you don’t.

 Tips for making Devil’s Food fudge cookies

-Have you ever baked cookies that end up being flat puddles of cookie dough?
+Have you ever baked cookies that end up being undercooked, hard, crumbly, or flat puddles of cookie dough?
 I think we’ve all been there.
-Sure we’ll still unapologetically scarf down a serving, or three, but wouldn’t it be better if we were scarfing down fluffy, moist cookies instead?
-Read on, chocolate lovers.

 Don’t overbake: I know none of us do this on purpose.
 But it’s worth being extra vigilant and pulling the cookies out a minute or two before they look 100% ready to eat.
 They’ll continue “cooking” while resting.

 Line your baking sheet: Do yourself a favor and invest in a silicone baking mat.
 I promise, it makes a world of a difference.
 It will prevent your cookies from spreading.